Jasper-Hilven/pokemon-TI/README.md

 ## Pokemon Obsidian

 A game programmed during high school.
+Contains all pictures of the 151 pokemon in 32*32 bit, all stats, complete fighting engine with half of all the original attacks implemented and a not completed world.

 ## Installation instructions